mj3b/rgds/README.md

 ## Canonical Reference Decisions

-If you read only one thing in this repository, read:
+If you read only **one place** in this repository, start here.

+The following canonical decision records demonstrate the RGDS operating model in concrete, reviewable form.

 | File | Canonical scenario demonstrated |
 |---|---|